ACNoonan/how-to-vibe-code/CONTRIBUTING.md

 Thank you for your interest in improving the Vibe Coding Course!
 This guide explains how you can contribute.

+> 🧭 **Start here:** Please review the [Code of Conduct](./CODE_OF_CONDUCT.md) before contributing and use the issue templates when filing bugs or improvement ideas.
+We welcome first-time contributors!

 ## Two Ways to Contribute

 ### Option 1: Visual Editor (Recommended for Content Changes)